The policies below are applicable to Insurance Journal Online, which is owned and operated by Wells Media Group Inc.

 Collection of Information

-InsuranceJournal.com will only collect personally identifying information with prior notification of its users.
-Cases may include but are not limited to the following: (i) survey, contest or sweepstakes registration and (ii) subscription.
+InsuranceJournal.com will also collect personally identifying information in connection with, among others, the following: (i) survey, contest or sweepstakes registration and (ii) subscription.
 In addition, information is collected in certain portions of sites in which guests specifically and knowingly provide such information along with content submissions, community postings (i.e., forums), suggestions, or reader service responses.
 InsuranceJournal.com may use such information for editorial and feedback purposes (to the extent that is explained when guests provide the information).
 In the event InsuranceJournal.com plans to post any such information on a site, guests are provided prior notification of such posting.

 The types of personally identifiable information that we collect may include your name, company name, home, work and email addresses, telephone and fax numbers, credit card information, your month of birth, and information about your profession, such as the types and quantities of insurance you sell if you are an insurance agent and your agent/broker premium volume.